-A. Model assumptions
+A. Model assumptions and definitions

-The main assumptions that form the basis for our model and our calculation of interference are described in sections II-A.1 to II-A.3.
-At the end of this paper, in section VI we evaluate our model critically, highlight its restrictions and propose improvements for future research.
+The main assumptions that form the basis for our model and our calculation of interference are described in sections II-A.1 to II-A.4.

-1) Radio model: Our interference calculations in this paper will be based on the path-loss power law model for radio propagation [14].
+1) Radio model: Our interference calculations in this paper will be based on the path-loss power law model for radio propagation [17].
 According to this model, the mean value of received signal power indicated by p_a (in Watts) is a decreasing function of distance d between the transmitter and the receiver and can be represented as: